Shaaali/identity-apps/docs/guides/applications/oidc/introspect-tokens.md

 <br>

-response will look below for an access token,
+The following response will be returned for the provided access token:
 ```json
 {
   "aut": "APPLICATION_USER",